sr99622/avio/docs/source/howto.rst

 encoder configuration carefully to avoid errors.
 A knowledge of how media files are structured will help in this process.

-THe encoder constructor takes a writer and a media type identifer, so it is necessary to first construct a Writer object before an encoder.
+The encoder constructor takes a writer and a media type identifer, so it is necessary to first construct a Writer object before an encoder.
 To note here, the writer is not explicity added to the process object, it is implied through the encoder.